Opening a Great Commission Donor Advised Fund

 - Yes, nearly any, subject to our Program Guidelines.
 Cru Foundation can make grants to charitable organizations that are tax-exempt under Internal Revenue Code Section 501(c)(3) and public charities under IRS Section 509(a) if they are not in contradiction with the goals, objectives and religious mission of Cru.

-- Can I recommend an anonymous grant from a Great Commission Donor Advised Fund?
+- Can I recommend an anonymous grant from a Great Commission Donor Advised Fund account?

 - Yes.
 Any individual grant can be issued anonymously, credited to the GCDAF itself or credited to you as the donor.
 You may also recommend a grant in someone’s honor or memory.